 Many independent bookstores didn’t survive the pandemic, so it’s more important than ever to show local bookstores some love.
 Whether it is offering kid-friendly storytimes or cozy nooks for families to read together, here are some bookstores to visit in the Chicago area.

-The oldest single family run book cellar in the country made a name for themselves as the first bookstore to host J.K.
+The oldest single family-run book cellar in the country made a name for themselves as the first bookstore to host J.K.
 Rowling for a Harry Potter reading event.
-Known to host other big names authors, Anderson’s has pivoted to virtual events for kids of all ages.
-Their Naperville and Downers Grove locations stock thousands of children’s books and offer ample seating areas for families to read together.
+Both locations stock thousands of children’s books and offer ample seating areas for families to read together.
 It hosts many author book readings and signings and other family-friendly events.
 Contact-free in-store pickup is still available.

 - Various locations in Chicagoland

 With locations in the city and suburbs, Barbara’s Bookstore has the high-quality inventory of a major retailer, but retains the charm of an independently owned community bookstore.
 The staff is knowledgeable about the latest and greatest reads.
 In-person events are back and include book signings, speakers and more.

 This small independent bookstore hosts many events, including storytimes, book discussions, author talks and more.
 Make sure to check out the “Best Books for Young Readers” Catalog online.